seznam/ima/packages/hmr-client/README.md

 ---

-Initializes buch of helpers classes on client window under `window.__IMA_HMR` object, which servers as a communication interface between `@ima/error-overlay`, `webpack-hot-middleware` and the application.
-It also manages the HMR indicator rendering (little IMA icon in bottom right corner).
+Apart from connecting to `webpack-hot-middleware` SSE on the dev server, it initializes `window.__IMA_HMR` object that serves as an API  for proper handling of HMR on IMA.js applications and controling `@ima/error-overlay`.
+It also manages rendering of the HMR Indicator icon in the lower right corner of the screen.

 ## Description

-The companion script is injected at the top of the client entry point in the webpack configuration, which then initializes the event emitter on `window.__IMA_HMR` upon application load.
-This client code directly replaces the ones used in `webpack-hot-middleware`, we are still using `webpack-hot-middleware` on the server, but with our custom client script.
+The companion script is injected at the top of the entry points in the webpack configuration, which then initializes the event emitter, event source and indicator singletons on the `window.__IMA_HMR` upon application load (see interface description below).

-Additionally the package provides custom module for `@pmmmwh/react-refresh-webpack-plugin` (available as default entry point), that noops all the refresh-plugin callback methods in order to disable the ability of the plugin to display runtime and compile error overlays.
-This is because we have our own handler for these in form of `@ima/error-overlay`.
+This client code directly replaces the ones used in `webpack-hot-middleware`, however we are still using `webpack-hot-middleware` on the server-side to send compilation events using SSE EventSource.

+In combination with `webpack-dev-middleware` (which sends `hot*` update files to the application) and events from `webpack-hot-middleware` SSE, the client is using the webpack's [Hot Module API](https://webpack.js.org/api/hot-module-replacement/#module-api) to apply new hot updates to the client's source code.
+Additionally, it proxies compilation errors to error overlay and manages the HMR indicator icon in the lower right corner.

 ## Usage

-### HMR client
-The HMR client entry point is injected as additional file (*ideally at the topmost position!*) to the client entry point.
-You can also customize the dev server configuration through webpack query params syntax.
+Use this package as an entry point in your webpack configuration (*ideally at the topmost position on every additional entry point separately!*).
+You can also customize some additional configuration that is passed to the client during initialization.
+Only `name` is required, other options have their defaults.

 ```javascript
 // webpack.config.js